What Is An Affidavit? (2020 Update)

 An affidavit should not contain opinions or bias by the individual making the statement.
 However, this can be a fine line to tread – as parties to the same dispute will usually have differing versions of the same event.

-Any evidence tendered which contain scandalous, irrelevant or oppressive assertions about another party are prohibited and the affidavit or those portions of them may be deemed inadmissible.
-These may include assertions about someone’s perceived character and appearance or irrelevant details such as their socio-economic background, education, gender etc.
+You cannot submit evidence which is scandalous, irrelevant or oppressive.
+If your affidavit contains any of these things, it may be deemed inadmissible.
+These may include assertions about someone’s perceived character and appearance.
+It also may be if it contains irrelevant details such as their socio-economic background, gender etc.

-When making an affidavit, it is important to include only direct evidence that was personally witnessed or heard by the individual.
-An affidavit should only state facts that the individual personally heard or saw and should not include any statements based on second-hand evidence, such as information they were told someone else saw or heard.
+When making an affidavit, you should include only direct evidence that you personally witnessed or heard.
+An affidavit should only state facts that you personally heard or saw.
+It should not include any statements based on second-hand evidence, such as information they were told someone else saw or heard.
 This is known as ‘hearsay’.
 There are specific rules that deal with hearsay and can result in the evidence deemed inadmissible in Court.

 Sworn or affirmed

-After you have submitted your signed and witnessed affidavit to the Court, remember that the evidence you have submitted may be called again in Court for you to testify the facts in front of the judge and jury.
-It is important that you are familiar with the facts you have tendered and checked them to ensure they are error-free.
+After you have submitted your signed and witnessed affidavit to the Court, remember that the evidence you have submitted may be called again in Court.
+This may be so that you can testify in front of the judge and jury.
+Further, it is important that you are familiar with the facts you have tendered and checked that your assertions are accurate.